IS-206/Freele/README.md

 This is a school project about open source.

+### The project
+We want to build a encrypted chat room, where everybody can come inn and chat on a secure way.

 Members from the group is:

- * Mirza Cirikovic
+ * Mirza Cirikovic (realbunny)
- * Vetle Augustin Framnes
+ * Vetle Augustin Framnes (vetlaf12)
- * Kjetil Homme
+ * Kjetil Homme (khomme)

 What we are doing: